aappddeevv/scalajs-reaction/README.md

 If you want to ensure your component only renders when the props change, use `React.memo()` to create your component.
 React.memo uses Object.is for equality checking--which means it checks for exactly the same object.
+A pimp is available for memo.

 ```scala
 val sfc = SFC1[Props] { props =>